We think this movie stands out for:

 Is it any good?

-What makes AND THE CHILDREN SHALL LEAD so special is its careful selection of day-to-day incidents in the lives of a handful of Southerners, both black and white.
+What makes this movie so special is its careful selection of day-to-day incidents in the lives of a handful of Southerners, both black and white.
 Combine that with a convincing script, unaffected child actors, and a supporting ensemble of skilled stars, and the result is an excellent film.
 The shocking era of "Whites Only" restrooms and drinking fountains becomes immediate as characters face real dilemmas.
 Rachel and her sister Paulette, in pressing need, find an "Out of Order" sign blocking their use of a "Colored" restroom.
 This simple scene may rattle youngsters today, but will register sharply with their sense of justice.
 The effect multiplies when the twins Lloyd and Floyd turn on their black friend.